ycexiao/scikit-package/doc/source/scikit-package-guide.rst

 .. _scikit-package-header:

 ==========================================================
-How to standarlize your Python package with scikit-package
+How to standarlize your Python project with scikit-package
 ==========================================================

 .. _scikit-package-installation: